rohan-varma/rohan-varma.github.io/_posts/2019-3-3-Optimization.md

 Real symmetric matrices have nice properties:

 - All eigenvalues are real and distinct eigenvalues correspond to distinct eigenvectors
-- The eigenvectors of distinct values are orthogonal, and therefore form a basis for $$ R^n $$ .
+- The eigenvectors of distinct values are orthogonal, and therefore form a basis for $$ R^n$$, where $$ n $$ is the dimension of the row/column space of the matrix.

 Next, a *positive definite* matrix is a symmetric matrix that has all positive eigenvalues.
 One way to determine if a function is *convex* is to check if its Hessian is positive definite.